Pan Roasting a Rabbit Is Easier Than You Think

 3 Parts to Our Recipe

 Like I mentioned earlier, we were just winging this recipe with whatever we could find in the refrigerator.
-There is the rabbit that we pan roasted, the sauce made from a reduction of game stock, and a sort of ratatouille that we used as a bed to serve the rabbit on top of.
-Below is how we prepared each part.
+There is the rabbit that we pan roasted, the sauce made from a reduction of chicken stock, and a sort of ratatouille that we used as a bed to serve the rabbit on top of.

 Pan Roasted Rabbit Recipe

 FOR THE SAUCE

 - ¼ cup pomegranate syrup

 - ¼ cup Port wine sauce + 2 TBL for deglazing

 - 1 fryer rabbit processed and internal organs removed

 - Flour seasoned with salt, pepper, fresh thyme, a chicken dry rub and a little garam masala.